ess-dmsc-dram/documents/investigations/MultiDimensionalInvestigation/algorithm_categorization/mixed_type_algorithm_description.md

   # 2. Sort the boxes.
 Note that in the actual implementation a map (with an underlying
   #    self-balancing tree) is used, hence no explicit sorting is required.
 This
   #    is only to show the algorithmic significance of sorting at this step.
-  sort(above_threshold)
+  sort_descending_order(above_threshold)

-  # 2. Select the boxes whih are not too close to each other and only up to
+  # 3. Select the boxes which are not too close to each other and only up to
-  #    the max number of boxes
+  #    the maximum number of boxes
   unique_boxes = []
   for box in above_threshold:
     can_add = False